-FCC Form 499 Revised, August 2006 Approved by OMB 3060-0855 Estimated Average Burden Hours Per Response: 13.5 Hours
+FCC Form 499 Revised, February 2008 Approved by OMB 3060-0855 Estimated Average Burden Hours Per Response: 13.5 Hours

-Telecommunications Reporting Worksheet, FCC Revised Form 499-A (2006)
+Telecommunications Reporting Worksheet, FCC Form 499-A (2008)

-Instructions for Completing the

-Worksheet for Filing Contributions

-to Telecommunications Relay Service,

-Universal Service, Number Administration,

-and Local Number Portability Support Mechanisms
+Instructions for Completing the Worksheet for Filing Contributions to Telecommunications Relay Service, Universal Service, Number Administration, and Local Number Portability Support Mechanisms

-NOTICE: Section 52.17 of the Federal Communications Commission's rules provides that all telecommunications carriers in the United States shall contribute on a competitively neutral basis to meet the costs of establishing numbering administration, and directs that contributions shall be calculated and paid in accordance with this Telecommunications Reporting Worksheet (FCC Form 499-A or Worksheet).
+NOTICE: Section 52.17 of the Federal Communications Commission's rules provides that all telecommunications carriers and interconnected voice over Internet protocol (VoIP) providers in the United States shall contribute on a competitively neutral basis to meet the costs of establishing numbering administration, and directs that contributions shall be calculated and paid in accordance with this Telecommunications Reporting Worksheet (FCC Form 499-A or Worksheet).
 47 C.F.R. § 52.17.
-Section 52.32 provides that the local number portability administrators shall recover the shared costs of long-term number portability from all telecommunications carriers.
+Section 52.32 provides that the local number portability administrators shall recover the shared costs of long-term number portability from all telecommunications carriers and interconnected VoIP providers.
 47 C.F.R. § 52.32.
-Sections 54.706, 54.711, and 54.713 require all telecommunications carriers providing interstate telecommunications services, interconnected voice-over-Internetprotocol (VoIP) providers, providers of interstate telecommunications that offer interstate telecommunications for a fee on a non-common carrier basis, and payphone providers that are aggregators to contribute to universal service and file this Worksheet once a year and the Telecommunications Reporting Worksheet (FCC Form 499-O) four times a year.
+Sections 54.706, 54.711, and 54.713 require all telecommunications carriers providing interstate telecommunications services, interconnected VoIP providers, providers of interstate telecommunications that offer interstate telecommunications for a fee on a non-common carrier basis, and payphone providers that are aggregators to contribute to universal service and file this Worksheet once a year and the Telecommunications Reporting Worksheet (FCC Form 499-Q) four times a year.
 47 C.F.R. §§ 54.706, 54.711, 54.713.
-Section 64.604 requires that every common carrier providing interstate telecommunications services contribute to the Telecommunications Relay Services (TRS) Fund on the basis of its relative share of interstate end-user telecommunications revenues, with the calculation based on information provided in this Worksheet.
-47 C.F.R. § 64.604(c)(5)(iii)(B).
-Section 64.1195 requires all telecommunications carriers to register using the FCC Form 499-A. 47 C.F.R. § 64.1195(a).
+Section 64.604 requires that every common carrier and interconnected VoIP provider contribute to the Telecommunications Relay Services (TRS) Fund on the basis of its relative share of interstate end-user telecommunications revenues, with the calculation based on information provided in this Worksheet.
+47 C.F.R. §§ 64.601(b), 64.604(c)(5)(iii)(B).
+Section 64.1195 and the Commission's orders require all telecommunications carriers and interconnected VoIP providers to register using the FCC Form 499-A. 47 C.F.R. § 64.1195(a).

-This collection of information stems from the Commission's authority under Sections 151(i), 225, 251, 254, and 258 of the Communications Act of 1934, as amended (Communications Act or Act), 47 U.S.C. §§ 151(i), 225, 251, 254, and 258.
+This collection of information stems from the Commission's authority under sections 151(i), 225, 251, 254, and 258 of the Communications Act of 1934, as amended (Communications Act or Act), 47 U.S.C. §§ 151(i), 225, 251, 254, and 258.
 The data in the Worksheet will be used to calculate contributions to the universal service support mechanisms, the telecommunications relay services support mechanism, the cost recovery mechanism for numbering administration, and the cost recovery mechanism for shared costs of long-term number portability.
 Selected information provided in the Worksheet will be made available to the public in a manner consistent with the Commission's rules.

 We have estimated that each response to this collection of information will take, on average, 13.5 hours.
 Our estimate includes the time to read the instructions, look through existing records, gather and maintain the required data, and actually complete and review the form or response.
 If you have any comments on this estimate, or how we can improve the collection and reduce the burden it causes you, please write the Federal Communications Commission, AMD-PERM, Washington, D.C.
 20554, Paperwork Reduction Project (3060-0855).
-We also will accept your comments via the Internet if you send them to Judith-B.Herman@fcc.gov.
+We also will accept your comments via the Internet if you send them to PRA@FCC.gov.
 Please DO NOT SEND COMPLETED WORKSHEETS TO THIS ADDRESS.

-Remember -- You are not required to respond to a collection of information sponsored by the Federal government, and the government may not conduct or sponsor this collection, unless it displays a currently valid Office of

-Management and Budget (OMB) control number.
+Remember -- You are not required to respond to a collection of information sponsored by the federal government, and the government may not conduct or sponsor this collection, unless it displays a currently valid Office of Management and Budget (OMB) control number.
 This collection has been assigned an OMB control number of 3060-0855.